woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Fix: Update payment card style on mobile #6413
 - Fix: Missing i18n in Welcome modal. #6456
 - Fix: Restore visual styles back to Analytics tabs. #5913
+- Add: Add a "rather not say" option to revenue in the profile wizard. #6475

 == 2.1.0 ==